28 December 2020

 - Transactions: Although demand remains very strong, many purchase decisions have been postponed and will most likely be carried over to next year.
 During 2021, it is expected that the number of purchase and sale operations will increase, and that pre-pandemic levels will be reached.

 - Selling prices: The prices of homes for sale have remained practically stable throughout the year.
 Homeowners have relied on the cyclicality of the crisis and the hope of a quick recovery to keep their expectations intact.
 But in the first months of 2021, there could be a slowdown in the declines and an upward adjustment over the next year.
-For foreign readers: This will be seen in many real estate markets such as in Canada, so condominium units in the Oakville area and other neighboring cities will start to see a rise in sales.
+For foreign readers: This will be seen in many real estate markets such as in Canada, so condominium units in the Oakville area and other neighbouring cities will start to see a rise in sales.

 - Rent: Several countries have taken advantage of the drop in demand to address different rent laws.